Click an item below, or press the enter key on an item for more information.

 All Youth Board direct services and staff are distributed to various City agencies.
 The planning, evaluation, and administration of contract programs, as well as research activities, remain with the Youth Board.

-The Youth Services Agency is no longer a part of the Human Resources Administration, and functions under its original name, Youth Boardagency is no longer a part of the Human Resources Administration, and functions under its original name, Youth Board.
+The Youth Services Agency is no longer a part of the Human Resources Administration, and functions under its original name, Youth Board.

 The Youth Board becomes part of the Human Resources Administration, and functions as the Youth Services Agency.
 Satellite and Youth Council programs give youth a voice in government and an opportunity to run their own programs.
 As gang activity diminishes, youth service units are established in each Community Planning District to deal with employment, narcotics, education, health, and delinquency.
 Various job training and employment programs are administered by the Agency, including the massive Neighborhood Youth Corps program.